-Bulgur is low in fat, high in minerals like manganese, magnesium and iron, plus it’s a good source of plant-based protein.
-On top of this, bulgur wheat provides a very good dose of the dietary fiber you need for digestive and heart health — over 25 percent of your daily needs in every one-cup serving!
+Bulgur is low in fat; high in minerals like manganese, magnesium and iron; and it’s a good source of plant-based protein.
+On top of this, bulgur wheat provides a very good dose of the dietary fiber you need for digestive and heart health.

+Yes it is since it’s a grain (wheat).
 The difference between bulgur and most types of wheat flours used in many packaged products is that bulgur hasn’t been stripped (or “refined) of its bran and germ, which are where many of the nutrients are actually stored within a whole grain.
-Bulgur is usually sold “parboiled,” which means a very small amount of the grain’s bran is partially removed, but it’s still considered a whole grain by the USDA and the Whole Grains Council.
+Bulgur is usually sold “parboiled.”
+This means a very small amount of the grain’s bran is partially removed, but it’s still considered a whole grain by the USDA and Whole Grains Council.

 Bulgur Wheat Nutrition Facts